neuroflip/ITAcademy-frontend-shop/README.md

 ## Considerations

 - ***Object oriented*** code (CartListManager, CartManager and CheckoutFormValidator)
 - the cart is managed using the ***js/CartManager/CartManager.js*** offering the main logic to add, remove or print the cart.
 It uses ***CartManager/cartUtilities.js*** that implements some functions as utilities for the CartManager.
-It manages the dom manipulation operations mainly.
-- the cart list is managed by ***CartListManager/CartListManager.js***.
-It uses a data provider to manage the cart list items.
-The providers are implemented at ***CartListManager/providers/*** There are 2 implemented CartList data providers: ***CartListManager/providers/CartListMemoryProvider.js*** (that stores the cart data using an array in memory so it does not do persistance) and ***CartListManager/providers/CartListLocalStorageProvider.js*** (that stores the cart list in localstorage providing persistance between page loads and different pages).
-The dependency injection is done at CartManager constructor.
+- the cart list data persistency is managed by ***CartListManager/CartListManager.js***.
+It uses a data provider to get and set the cart list.
+The providers are implemented at ***CartListManager/providers/*** There are 2 implemented CartList data providers:
+  - ***CartListManager/providers/CartListMemoryProvider.js***: stores the cart data using an array in memory so it does not do persistance between loads
+  - ***CartListManager/providers/CartListLocalStorageProvider.js***: stores the cart list in localstorage providing persistance between page loads and different pages.
+- The CartListManager dependency injection for the provider is done at CartManager constructor.
 This dependency injection decouples dependencies between the CartListManager and the data provider resulting in a more modular and clean code.
 This provides reusability, easy testing and maintenability.
 - The ***CheckoutFormValidator/CheckoutFormValidator.js*** implements the Form validation using the individual validators in validators.js
 - This way shop.js, modal.js and shop.js are just preparing the ui interaction and not managing the main logic of the site providing a clean arquitecture.
 - some use cases explained: